 We now have a Windows Vista Machine in our lounge room operating as our Media Centre.
-Sure it looks fantastic, but Solitaire took just 67 seconds to stop responding.
+Sure it looks fantastic, but when I was playing online slots it took just 67 seconds for it to stop responding.
 And when you Ctrl+Alt+Delete to force quit the application, Windows asks do you want to:

 - Let windows try and figure out what is wrong

 There needs to be a “3.
 Just get rid of the crappy app, I’m done with it”, in the end we chose 2.
 And it took around 20 seconds to restart the application just so we could quit it.

 And you may have heard (if you’re interested in the Windows world) that Vista has a lot of erksome features, the big one being the fact that you have to authorise the computer to do ANYTHING.
 Everywhere a little sheild appears on a button or next to a command, the computer is going to check with you that you are the one who actually requested it to do whatever it is that the button does.

 And Oh My God, you’d think they’d finally made it so you can change screen font sizes without a restart, but no… they have not :-(

 On the up side, it looks FANTASTIC, compared to the current version of Windows Media Center Edition we have running, the display is crystal clear on our Samsung rear-projection TV.
 The interface is cute, not so different that you’d get lost, though they have chnaged the names on some of the menu items.